-Analysis: In Q2, Optum Idaho received 1 non-urgent appeal and 0 urgent appeal requests.
-The non-urgent appeal met the performance goal.
+Analysis: In Q3, Optum Idaho did not receive any non-urgent appeal or urgent appeal requests.

 Barriers: Based on the above analysis, no barriers were identified.
 Opportunities and Interventions: No opportunities for improvement were identified.

 Complaint Resolution and Tracking

 Methodology: A complaint is an expression of dissatisfaction logged by a member, a member's authorized representative or a provider concerning the administration of the plan and/or services received.
 This is also known as a Quality of Service (QOS) complaint.
 A complaint that relates to the quality of clinical treatment provided by an individual provider or agency in the Optum Idaho network is a Quality of Care (QOC) Concern.